Demolition & Certificates of Demolition Eligibility

 Owners of non-landmark, non-historic-district properties who are not currently planning demolition but who want increased certainty about a potential future demolition may apply for a certificate of demolition eligibility (CDE), which involves a similar level of review.
 If a CDE is issued, a property owner or owner's agent may proceed with a demolition application without further review to the structure’s potential for designation for a period of five years.
 If you are in the due-diligence or entitlement planning process, we encourage you to apply for a CDE.

-Properties that do not have potential to be an individual landmark are cleared for demolition or granted the CDE.
+Properties that do not have potential to be an individual landmark are approved for demolition or granted the CDE.
 For properties that do have potential to be an individual landmark, notice of the demolition/CDE application is posted for 21 days.
-If a notice of intent to file a designation application is submitted, the property and next steps will be listed on this page.
+If a notice of intent to file a designation application is submitted to Landmark Preservation staff, the demolition application is paused.
+A facilitated stakeholder meeting must be held to discuss any potential options that do not entail demolition or designation of the property.
 If a review reveals that a property may qualify for historic designation, total demolition may not be allowed.

 Currently Posted Properties